 The student has full responsibility for meeting all standards and deadlines, especially if the student wishes to achieve a specific degree date.
 The clinical dissertation may be completed any time during the fourth year or in subsequent years up to and including the seventh year from the time the student matriculated into the program.
 The student must submit a Petition to the Admissions & Academic Requirements Committee of the program (AARC) for any exceptions to this timeframe.
 A student petitioning for an extension must provide a valid rationale, and all petitions must have the support of their advisor by signature.
 Submission of a Petition to AARC for extensions is not a guarantee that an extension will be granted.
-The AARC Petition may be downloaded at the PsyD/PhD Group at lms.wheaton.edu.
+You may access and submit the AARC Petition here.

 Please note that the dissertation is not complete until it has been reviewed and approved by the Technical Reader and all steps listed on the "Instructions for Final Submission of Doctoral Dissertations" website have been completed (see Section 2.14, "Submit the Final Manuscript to Buswell Library").
 The Registrar makes the final determination of completion dates for all requirements, including the dissertation.
-There may be significant implication related to licensures hours, which will be differ depending upon jurisdiction and should be clarified by the student themselves.
+There may be significant implications related to licensures hours, which will be differ depending upon jurisdiction and should be clarified by the student themselves.